davidfstr/Crystal-Web-Archiver/README.md

         * Easy to distinguish between URLs and groups.
         * Easy to see whether a URL was downloaded, and whether it was downloaded successfully.
-    * URL clusters now show in their title how many members they contain
+    * URL clusters now show in their title how many members they contain.
+    * Fixed "Offsite" cluster nodes to update children appropriately whenever the Default URL Prefix is changed.
+    * Fixed right-click on non-URL node to no longer print a traceback.
+    * Fixed attempt to download a group with no source to no longer print a traceback.

 * Distribution improvements
     * Can install Crystal using pipx and pip, from PyPI: